Is November a good time to visit the Galapagos Islands?

 The kitchen garden at Galapagos Safari Camp

 As a small property we are able to keep things fresh, by growing much of our produce at Camp.
-See Dining for more details.
+See Dining.

 Summary: Galapagos in November